 At night, while asleep, keep your feet outside the blanket in order to

 keep your feet cool.
-Apply tea tree oil before you go to bed.
 The fungi that cause athletes foot do not like the

 cold.
 They like a moist and warm environment to grow.